-Tables are used to present summary information for each cluster, each state or province, and for the overall project.
-Much of this information is in the form of averages; that is, average number of trees per cluster, average number of tapholes per tree, average d.b.h., and averages of the critical variables (dieback, transparency, and discoloration).
+Tables are used to present summary information for each cluster, and for the entire state.
+Much of this information is in the form of averages: average number of trees per cluster, average number of tapholes per tree, average d.b.h., and averages of the critical variables (dieback, transparency, and vigor).
 The ranges for the variables are given in addition to their averages.